-The Bemidji State University Wind Ensemble is proud to be one of the featured performing groups at the 2019 Minnesota Music Educators Association Midwinter Clinic.
+The Bemidji State University Wind Ensemble was one of the featured performing groups at the 2019 Minnesota Music Educators Association Midwinter Clinic.

-The performance will be on Thursday, February 14, at 7:30 p.m. in the Minneapolis Convention Center.
-Conducted by our very own Maestro Scott Guidry, the exciting program will feature the world premiere of Robert Thurston’s Ningabii’anose, commissioned for Bemidji State University’s Centennial Celebration this year!
+The exciting program featured the world premiere of Robert Thurston’s Ningabii’anose, commissioned for Bemidji State University’s Centennial Celebration in 2018 and 2019.

 The bands at BSU have a long-standing tradition and are recognized throughout Minnesota as one of the finest programs in the region.
 The Wind Ensemble is the select wind band at Bemidji State University.